frederikma69/Noter/README.md

 # Noter

 ## Basics
-- Int prints only the integer of a decimal number i.e. rounding down
+- Int prints only the integer of a decimal number i.e. rounding down.

 ## Example of recursive function
 ``` C